nvim-neorg/neorg/ROADMAP.md

 - [x] Multithreaded parsing library - note collections can get big, like really big.
 Parsing all of these on a single thread could take even minutes.
 Having a good multithreaded parsing library will help a lot.
+- [x] Norgopolis and its related modules - norgopolis servers as a router for all server side logic, including the database, for the multithreaded Treesitter parser, as well as for managing active workspaces.
+Many clients may connect to this server, establishing a single source of truth for any `n` amount of clients.
 - [ ] Sqlite - having an sqlite database as a centralized data store will be super useful when dealing with both local and remote servers for data synchronization across devices.
 Such a server would store things like backlinks (for zettelkasten) or notes